-Climb up the steep A-shaped recess on hand jams and pockets to an intermediate anchor (this is Fall of Mouse I believe, maybe a 5.11 something?), don't stop, and instead perform a powerful move to an angling hold... this can be a body tension reach or deadpoint, but either way it's a dramatic entry onto the upper wall.
+Climb up the steep A-shaped recess on hand jams and pockets to an intermediate anchor (this is Fall of Mouse - maybe a 5.11 something?), don't stop, and instead perform a powerful move to an angling hold... this can be a body tension reach or deadpoint, but either way it's a dramatic entry onto the upper wall.
 Follow vertical slots and pockets up 50' of gently overhanging climbing past many difficult moves and hard earned clips, resting at a ledge or higher at a hueco just as the angle eases to vertical.
-Say goodbye to your belayer and launch up into the slab crux!!!
+Say goodbye to your belayer, grab the credit card, and launch up into the slab crux!!!
 Several clips worth of terror, jake brakes, and beautifully sculpted pockets and edges culminate with a final 20' runout to the chains.

-Usually in situ draws.
+Fixed draws.
+Be prepared to whip.
 A very stretchy 70m is required to lower off the chains, but it is probably better to work the route from the last two bolts.

 |By Michael Sokoloff|